 Ros' Women's Leader Archetypes are amazing.
 The intuitive quiz really helps to identify those attributes that enable us to succeed and be our best.
 I found the archetypes descriptions a creative and interesting approach to defining leadership types, especially for women looking to define themselves as unique.
 I am equal parts Sovereign and Warrior, and while there were some similarities, both types applied in equal measures to my personality, the way I approach my work, and how I define success.
 This process has caused me to think about how I promote myself, my talents and my unique offer.
 Jennifer Wittwer

 The Human Synergistics Circumplex provides a way to “see” what drives human thinking, behaviour and performance – at the individual, leadership, group and organisational levels.
 It breaks down the factors underlying performance into 12 ways or “styles” of thinking, behaving and interacting.

 The Life Styles Inventory (LSI) identifies the underlying thoughts and motivations that guide your behaviour.
-The LSI provides a powerful measure of both the your intent and your behaviour as experienced by others.
+The LSI is a multi-rater / 360-degree assessment that provides a powerful measure of both the your intent and your behaviour as experienced by others.